Romans 6:6-7

 FOR HE WHO HAS DIED: ho gar apothanon (AAPMSN):

-Died (599) (apothnesko from apó = an intensifier + thnesko = to die) means literally, to die off, but stronger than thnesko.
-Although the NT uses it to refer to natural death, Paul uses it here to refer to believers who are justified by faith in Christ and thus who actually died to the power of sin and thus are no longer enslaved by this harsh taskmaster.
+Has died (599) (apothnesko from apó = an intensifier or with idea of "away from" or "disassociation" + thnesko = to die) means literally to die off (apo-) and is stronger (more intense) than the verb thnesko.
+Although the NT uses apothnesko to refer to natural physical death, Paul uses it here to refer to believers who are justified by faith in Christ and thus who actually "died off" to the power of Sin and are no longer in bondage to this harsh taskmaster.

 Note that the aorist tense pictures finality, a once for all, past tense, historical event that in context equates with the moment each of us placed our faith in Christ.
 We can translate it "we died once for all".
 Note that Paul does not call upon Christians to die to sin (We died-not for sin, but to sin) but explains that by sharing in Christ's death, they have in fact already died to sin!
 That's a fact, not an experience.
 Feelings have nothing to do with it.
 From God's point of view, He sees you as dead, buried and raised (as discussed in the following verses) with the Lord Jesus Christ, and therefore united with him so tightly that you could never be separated.
 That's the basic truth of Romans 6:1-10.